Anklebiters approaches publishing from a unique perspective. We are distinguished from large publishers and even small, independent presses.

 The advantages to traditional publishing, however, are that authors and artists do not have to invest financially in their own work, their work can be distributed nationally and even internationally, potentially reaching a much larger audience, and it’s easier, if all you want to be is the content in the publishing process.

 Traditional publishing can also guarantee a quality finished book.
 Small publishers especially can guarantee unique, artistic books because of their more curated selection process and close interaction with the author or artist’s needs.
 At Anklebiters, we hope to garner similar relationships with the people we work with and create quality books that are crafted to their aesthetic.

 Print Shops and Online Publishers

-Technically, you can cut out the middleman and go directly to a print shop or online self-publisher, provided first and foremost you have the funds to make it happen.
+Technically, you can cut out the middleman and go directly to a print shop or online, print-on-demand self-publisher, provided first and foremost you have the funds to make it happen.

 An aspect that many self-publishers tend to forget is that you will also have to provide your own editing, layout design, cover art, marketing, and distribution on top of addressing any unique characteristics of the book.